3noix/MyMFD/README.md

 ### Second way: HTML, CSS and more Javascript

-If you feel to limited with the first way, you can drop the use of the "data-" attributes and use directly the Javascript functions "sendKey", "sendButton", "sendAxis" and "sendPov" (or their touch/mouse version) with the events of any html widget you want.
+If you feel too limited with the first way, you can drop the use of the "data-" attributes and use directly the Javascript functions "sendKey", "sendButton", "sendAxis" and "sendPov" (or their touch/mouse version) with the events of any html widget you want.

 ### Third way: Using HTTP requests

-If you don't event want to use web files, you can use any tech you want and just send http requests:
+If you don't even want to use web files, you can use any tech you want and just send http requests:
 ```Html
 <!-- xxx.xxx.xxx.xxx is the IP address of the PC -->
 <!-- requests relative to keys -->